Israel women's national softball team

-The Israeli Women's National Softball Team is the national team of the Israel.
+The Israeli Women's National Softball Team is the national team of Israel.
 It is governed by the Israel Softball Association.

 Israel Softball announced in 2019 that they were to build a "Dream Team" in order to try to qualify for the Olympics.
 That year they placed 9th in the European Championship.

 In 2020, they announced they were going to continue their run with coaches Corey Vyner, of Israel Softball, and Nikki Palmer, Head Coach of California Riverside.